wagtail/rfcs/text/101-roadmap-updates.md

 - [Content metrics](https://github.com/wagtail/roadmap/issues/82)
 - [Alt text validation](https://github.com/wagtail/roadmap/issues/83)

-The following Wagtail 6.2 roadmap items will be marked as Done and there will be a follow-up item in v6.2\*:
+The following Wagtail 6.2 roadmap items will be marked as Done and there will be a follow-up item in v6.3\*:

-- Concurrent editing notifications: minor UI tweaks
-- Google Summer of Code 2024: continuing the work currently ongoing with the interns until early September.
+- None

 The following Wagtail 6.2 roadmap items will be moved to v6.3\*: